-The brake lights are supposed come on whenever you press on the brake pedal to slow or stop.
+The brake lights are supposed to come on whenever you press on the brake pedal to slow or stop.
 There is nothing to indicate that the brake lights are indeed working (unlike when you turn on your headlights).
 These same brake light bulbs also function as turn signals.
 Most brake lights also are used for emergency lights; when the emergency light button is pressed, both brake lights will flash.
-The same brake light bulbs also use them for turn signals.
+The same brake light bulbs are also used for turn signals.
 The backup lights use a different bulb and are on when the car is moving in reverse.
-It is entirely possible that all of the above are working fine but not the brake lights (as was in my case).
+It is entirely possible that all of the above is working fine, but the brake lights still won't turn on (as in my case).

 Troubleshooting No Brake Lights